byu-cpe/ecen626_website/_labs/lab_06.md

 ## Requirements

-- Download source files for TX and RX modules [here]().
+- Download boilerplate and test archive for the lab [here]().
-- Referring to the tutorial [here](), create a block that successfully implements interleaving, whitening, and the general Hamming algorithm (not just a specific hard-coded version of it).
+- Create a program that successfully implements interleaving, whitening, and the general Hamming algorithm (not just a specific hard-coded version of it).
 - Run the message `"Hello World!"` through the block and connect the output to a gaussian noise channel with a signal-to-noise ratio (SNR) of 10 dB.
-- Create a corresponding receiver block that can decode the received message by dewhitening, deinterleaving, and then correcting any errors with Hamming.
+- Create a corresponding receiver block that can decode the received message by performing dewhitening, deinterleaving, and error correction using Hamming.

 ## Testing